zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 }
 ```

-Keikai also saves your efforts to maintain a table's style including background color, borders, font, and filters.
-When inserting and deleting rows.
+Keikai also saves your efforts to maintain a table's style including background color, borders, font, and filters when inserting and deleting rows.
 You just need to call `insert()`, and Keikai handles all changes on the related styles for you.

 # Filter Rows without Coding
-Since I enable a filter in Excel, Keikai also enables it after importing.
+Since I enabled the filter in Excel, Keikai also enables it after importing.
 After the lady places an order for many times, she may wish to filter some rows according to the criteria, e.g. list only the EUR to AUD transactions:

 ![]({{ site.baseurl }}/images/{{page.imgDir}}/openFilter.png)